Nandhini-mv/Material_UI/README.md

 Details about OpenHarmony NPM environment configuration, click [here](https://gitee.com/openharmony-tpc/docs/blob/master/OpenHarmony_npm_usage.md)

-### Import
+## Usage Instructions
+Import the banner library.
+Access banner attributes using an object of BannerModel and customize the banner using setter functions and finally pass the object to MaterialBanner.

 ```js
 import {MaterialBanner,BannerType,BannerModel} from '@ohos/material-banner'
 ```

-### Usage
-Access banner attributes using an object of BannerModel and customize the banner using setter functions and finally pass the object to MaterialBanner.

 Below are the list of properties available for MaterialBanner.
 | Properties   | Description | Type |